 To assemble the dish, spread the labneh onto a large serving platter and stir through as much harissa as you want.
 Spoon the tomatoes over the top, drizzle with olive oil and garnish with the spring onions and the dukkah.

 Any remaining labneh can be kept in the fridge in an airtight container for up to three days.
-Store your dukkah in a screw top jar and store in a dark place for up to two weeks.
+Store your dukkah in a screw top jar and place in a dark place for up to three months.
 Store the harissa in a sealed jar in the fridge for up to a week.